handbook

 General: Academic dishonesty is broadly defined as any attempt on the part of a student or parent, whether realized or not, to falsely represent the student’s level of achievement or mastery in a given course or with regard to any element of that course.
 This includes but is not limited to:

-- Claiming or indicating in any form or fashion that the student has fulfilled any assignment or other academic responsibility, such as reading assigned texts or engaged in assigned study, when in fact he has not done so,
+- Claiming or indicating in any form or fashion that the student has fulfilled any assignment or other academic responsibility, such as reading assigned texts or engaged in assigned study, when in fact he has not done so

-- Using any assistance, including but not limited to copying the work of other students, in taking quizzes, tests, or examinations without the direct and explicit authorization of the teacher,
+- Using any assistance, including but not limited to copying the work of other students, in taking quizzes, tests, or examinations without the direct and explicit authorization of the teacher

-- Using any resources, including solution manuals and teacher edition textbooks, AI assistance, etc., other than those authorized by the teacher in writing papers, preparing reports, solving problems, studying for tests, or completing other course assignments,
+- Using any resources, including solution manuals and teacher edition textbooks, AI assistance, etc., other than those authorized by the teacher in writing papers, preparing reports, solving problems, studying for tests, or completing other course assignments

-- Obtaining quizzes, tests, examinations, or other academic materials or evaluation instruments created by or belonging to an instructor, other staff member, curriculum publisher, or the school, including past exams, tests, quizzes, or homework from another currently enrolled or former student, without the explicit authorization of the teacher,
+- Obtaining quizzes, tests, examinations, or other academic materials or evaluation instruments created by or belonging to an instructor, other staff member, curriculum publisher, or the school, including past exams, tests, quizzes, or homework from another currently enrolled or former student, without the explicit authorization of the teacher

-- Engaging in plagiarism, (which includes but is not limited to “the knowing or negligent use by paraphrase or direct quotation of the published or unpublished work of another person without full and clear acknowledgement” and “the knowing or negligent unacknowledged use of materials prepared by another person or agency” which customarily sells or offers free of charge term papers or other academic materials),
+- Engaging in plagiarism, (which includes but is not limited to “the knowing or negligent use by paraphrase or direct quotation of the published or unpublished work of another person without full and clear acknowledgement” and “the knowing or negligent unacknowledged use of materials prepared by another person or agency” which customarily sells or offers free of charge term papers or other academic materials)

-- Altering a graded paper or project for the purpose of disputing the accuracy of the grade,
+- Altering a graded paper or project for the purpose of disputing the accuracy of the grade

-- Working with another student or students during any quiz, test, or examination, or while completing homework without the explicit authorization of the teacher.
+- Working with another student or students during any quiz, test, or examination, or while completing homework without the explicit authorization of the teacher

 Enforcement

-- Penalties: The primary intentions of the imposition of penalties against students found guilty of academic dishonesty are to (a) act as a deterrent against such conduct, (b) to enhance the integrity of grades awarded by FCS, and (c) to place pressure on an erring student in the hope of motivating him to abandon this destructive behavior.
+Penalties: The primary intentions of the imposition of penalties against students found guilty of academic dishonesty are to (a) act as a deterrent against such conduct, (b) to enhance the integrity of grades awarded by FCS, and (c) to place pressure on an erring student in the hope of motivating him to abandon this destructive behavior.

 Offenses are cumulative through 7th and 8th grade, and again through high school.

-- Second Offense: a second offense will result in (1) a written warning from the principal to both the student and his parents, (2) a grade of zero for the assignment affected by the academic dishonesty, (3) a conference between the principal and the parents of the student, and (4) a writing assignment for the student, in which he investigates and reports on Biblical instruction regarding honesty and integrity.
+- Second Offense: a second offense will result in (1) a written warning in the student’s official behavior record, (2) a grade of zero for the assignment affected by the academic dishonesty, (3) a conference between administration and the parents of the student, (4) removal of student from qualification for academic honors for the school year in which the second offense occurs, and (5) an after-school detention.

-- Third Offense: a third offense will result in a one day suspension from school, in accordance with the guidelines generally applicable to such a suspension, (2) a grade of zero for the assignment affected by the academic dishonesty, (3) remove students from qualification for academic honors for the school year in which the third offense occurs, (4) a twelve week suspension from school leadership positions like Student Life Council, worship team, news anchor or reporter, athletic team captain, or other position that involves being a public representative of the school or leader of peers at school.
+- Third Offense: a third offense will result in (1) a one day suspension from school, in accordance with the guidelines generally applicable to such a suspension, (2) a grade of zero for the assignment affected by the academic dishonesty, (4) removal of student from qualification for academic honors at graduation, and (5) a twelve week suspension from school leadership positions like Student Life Council, worship team, news anchor or reporter, athletic team captain, or other position that involves being a public representative of the school or leader of peers at school.

-- Fourth Offense: a fourth offense will result in a one day suspension from school, in accordance with the guidelines generally applicable to such a suspension, (2) a grade of zero for the assignment affected by the academic dishonesty, (3) remove students from qualification for academic honors for the school year in which the fourth offense occurs, (4) a permanent removal from school leadership positions like Student Life Council, worship team, news anchor or reporter, athletic team captain, or other position that involves being a public representative of the school or leader of peers at school, (5) and may result in expulsion from the school.
+- Fourth Offense: a fourth offense will result in a one day suspension from school, in accordance with the guidelines generally applicable to such a suspension, (2) a grade of zero for the assignment affected by the academic dishonesty, (3) removal of students from qualification for academic honors for the school year in which the fourth offense occurs, (4) a permanent removal from school leadership positions like Student Life Council, worship team, news anchor or reporter, athletic team captain, or other position that involves being a public representative of the school or leader of peers at school, (5) and may result in expulsion from the school.

 Academic Probation 3rd through 6th Grades

 Students must have a grade average of all core subjects (language, math, science, and history) above 75% at the end of a quarter to remain in good academic standing.
 If a student has 75% or lower average for all core subjects, or if a student fails any one core subject, the student will be placed on academic probation for the next two quarters.
-Parents and teachers will communicate throughout the process in an effort to help the student improve their performance.
+Parents and teachers will communicate throughout the process to help the student improve their performance.
 If a student is unable to recover after two consecutive quarters on academic probation, it may be recommended that the family seek a school model that better meets the needs of their student.

 Academic Probation 7th through 12th Grade